C. George Boeree

 An adjectival clause (or relative clause) is one that

 modifies a noun phrase.
-They typically are introduced by a relative pronoun.
+They typically are introduced by a relative pronoun, which serves as la subject of the clause.
 For example:

 The man who